o3de/community/guides/o3de-code-review-guidelines.md

 ### Keep feedback focused

 Ensure feedback is targeted at the changed lines of code and not surrounding code.
-It isn't the changes authors responsibility to fix a problem a reviewer sees that happens to be in that area of code.
+It isn't the change authors responsibility to fix a problem a reviewer sees that happens to be in that area of code.
 If something is spotted, make an issue, and follow-up with a separate PR.

 ### Be judicious with 'Request Changes'